Dynamic Theme Data

 Object Array Field

 A repeatable group of fields.
 Merchants can add, remove, and reorder items.
-Each item is an object with its own fields (only primitive, select, and multi-select — no nested object arrays).
+Each item is an object with its own fields — primitive, select, multi-select, the entity multi-select types, and the entity single-select types are all allowed inside.
+Nested object_array fields are not supported.

 {